freelancerwin22/Freelancer-Guides/README.md

 I think it would be really good for you as well because you get:

 - **Residential and ISP-style IPs:**
-  Used in scenarios where platforms place more trust in residential networks compared to datacenter IPs.
+  They are used in scenarios where platforms place more trust in residential networks compared to datacenter IPs

 - **Long session duration:**
   IPs can remain the same for extended periods, which helps with account and session consistency on platforms that evaluate trust over time.

-- **Stable connections for daily work:**
-  Useful for workflows that involve logging in regularly rather than rotating environments frequently.

 - **Multi-account friendly structure:**
   Some users managing multiple legitimate accounts prefer setups where each account can maintain its own consistent environment.

-- **Predictable performance:**
-  Consistent speed and uptime reduce interruptions during longer task sessions.
+So far they have been the best recommendation I could have gotten for this tool and I strongly recommend it.